minifigone/Trading-Post/README.md

 * Other stuff.

 # Getting Started with Your Server
-## Setting Up Your Server Unit
+## Setting Up Your Server (On Raspberry Pi)
+This setup will make your Raspberry Pi be its own Server and Web Host.
+Essentially, this will allow your server to act on its own without another internet network.
+However, this does mean it can not be accessed unless you are within the Pi's WiFi range.
+1. Get a Raspberry Pi 3 (or and older model with a WiFi Antenna, probably)
-TBD
+2. TBD

 ## Setting Up the Database
 1. Open phpMyAdmin